dannycju/jira-php/README.md

 $jira = new JIRA('https://jira.atlassian.com', 'username', 'password');
 ```

-Search with JQL query as the only parameter
+Search with JQL query as the only parameter.
+Returned value is in PHP object format.
 ```php
 $result = $jira->search_issues('updated > startOfDay("-7")');
 ```